maoberlehner/markus-oberlehner-net/content/blog/vue-application-structure-and-css-architecture.md

 Let's take a quick look at some pros and cons of this approach of using as few Vue.js components as possible and utilizing Sass Mixins to keep the CSS *dry*.

-\+ Maximum reusability of CSS code
+\+ **Maximum reusability of CSS code**
-\+ Clean HTML, only one class per element
+\+ **Clean HTML**, only one class per element
-\+ No issues with specificity when extending styles
+\+ **No issues with specificity** when extending styles
-\- It's cumbersome to include the Mixins again and again
+\- It's **cumbersome to include the Mixins again and again**
-\- Duplication of styles in the compiled CSS
+\- **Duplication of styles** in the compiled CSS

 ## 2. Few components + CSS classes

 Next we want to take a closer look at a more classic approach of doing things.
-In this example we want to, again, use as few components as possible, but instead of using Sass Mixins we'll use reusable CSS classes to style our HTML.
+In this example we want to, again, use as few components as possible, but instead of using Sass Mixins **we'll use reusable CSS classes to style our HTML**.

 ### Hypothesis

-Although it's gone out of fashion lately to style things with applying CSS classes to HTML elements, in my opinion it's still one of the most straight forward approaches.
-CSS classes are reusable and, in theory, it should be more efficient to declare a CSS class once and reuse it as often as you like.
+Although it's gone out of fashion lately to style things with applying CSS classes to HTML elements, in my opinion it's still one of the most straight forward approaches. **CSS classes are reusable and, in theory, it should be more efficient to declare a CSS class once and reuse it as often as you like**.
 A potential downside of using CSS classes could be that it's harder to maintain large scale applications because it's not always clear if some class is still in use or not.

 ### Example